-Rapeseed, Brassica napus subspecies, napus, is a large winter or spring annual oil crop in the Brassica family and is also known as rape and oilseed rape, and for a specific group of cultivars, ‘canola’.
+Rapeseed, (Brassica napus var. napus), is a winter or spring annual oil crop in the Brassica family.
+It is also known as rape and oilseed rape.
 Rapeseed is related to mustard, cabbage, broccoli, cauliflower and turnip.
 Rapeseed plants grow from three to five feet tall and have yellow flowers with four petals.
-Rapeseed has a deep taproot and a fibrous, near-surface root system.
+It has a deep taproot and a fibrous, near-surface root system.

 To date, seed meal remaining after oil production has limited uses.
 The glucosinolates in the meal limit its use in livestock feed rations due to the antinutritional and negative physiological effects.

-Management of rapeseed for industrial for oilseed production is the same as that required for canola and similar to that for winter small grains.
-Equipment needed include a tractor, drill or broadcast seeder, sprayer, combine harvester and wagons for transportation, similar to the needs for other small-seeded grain or oilseed crops.
-Spraying for weed management may be done on farm or by commercial applicators.
+Management of rapeseed for industrial oilseed production is similar to that of for canola.
+There are both spring and winter types rapeseed and planting dates for spring and winter types should correspond to planting dates used for spring or winter wheat for a given environment, respectively.
+Equipment needed to produce rapeseed include a tractor, drill or broadcast seeder, sprayer, combine harvester and wagons for transportation, similar to the needs for other small-seeded grain or oilseed crops.

 Fertilizer needs vary based on yield potential of a production site, including both soil and rainfall potential.
-Nitrogen requirements range from 100 to 150 lbs/A. Phosphorus (P2O5) and potassium (K2O,) fertility needs vary with soil test levels.
-P2O5 recommended rates range from 0 to 80 lbs/A. K2O recommended rates range from 0 to 140 lb/A. Sulfer is also important for profitable rapeseed and canola seed production, Recommended fertility rates range from 10 to 30 lbs/A.
+Nitrogen requirements range from 100 to 150 lb per acre.
+Phosphorus (P2O5) and potassium (K2O,) fertility needs vary with soil test levels.
+P2O5 recommended rates range from 0 to 80 lb per acre.
+K2O recommended rates range from 0 to 140 lb per acre.
+Sulfur is also important for profitable rapeseed and canola seed production, Recommended fertility rates range from 10 to 30 lb per acre.

-Seed shattering at harvest is a potential problem, so rapeseed is commonly swathed when seed moisture is about 35%.
+Seed shattering at harvest is a potential problem, so rapeseed is commonly swathed prior to combining when seed moisture is about 35%.

 - Brassica Breeding and Research Group, University of Idaho.